chobolife/study_english/chuck/Season_1/01 - Chuck Versus the Intersect.md

 - Sorry, Chuck.
 - She drives me crazy.
 - But that's love.
-- Ladies and gentlemen, if you'll please just ignore dirty uncle Morgan, I think that everything... to arrive in Los Angeles later today to deliver a speech before the pacific security league tomorrow evening...
+- Ladies and gentlemen, if you'll please just ignore dirty uncle Morgan, I think that everything...
+- (to arrive in Los Angeles later today to deliver a speech before the pacific security league tomorrow evening...)
+- will be...
-- Will be... the general has drawn fire for his criticism... normal.
+- (the general has drawn fire for his criticism...)
+- normal.
-- General Stanfield, the former allied commander of NATO...
+- (General Stanfield, the former allied commander of NATO...)
 - He's already here.
 He landed last night.
 - Who's already here, Chuckles?
 - Trying to stop tomorrow night's speech from happening...
 - I don't know.
 ***
-- Bryce Larkin was CIA, graham.
+- Bryce Larkin was CIA, Graham.
 - He was one of your agents.
 - And it was NSA's job to find him and to question him, not to k\*ll him.
 - Thanks to rambo here, we've got nothing.